Doctor SpinThe PR BlogInternal CommunicationsSplit Sessions: Recognition, Rewards, and Feedback

 • If you miss the revision window, feedback should be given in the format of discussing and revising goals and processes.

-• Feedback is feedback, no matter if it’s “positive” or “negative”.
+• Feedback is feedback, whether it’s “positive” or “negative.”
 Provide both in a balanced, constructive, and unemotional manner.

 • When providing feedback, never give praise or hand out rewards simultaneously.